 Starting in seventh/eighth grade through college graduation, youth can start participating in our parish teen outreach program focusing on service hours and recreation.
 We aim to have an open environment for those looking to give back, earn service hours (if needed) and plan some fun recreational activities.
 This youth group meets one Sunday morning per month, then plans one faith, service or recreation event per month.
 To enroll into this program, please contact Julie Harvatine at email@example.com.

-This program for entrance into and full communion with the Church is a journey that leads to transformation of mind and spirit.
+This process for entrance into and full communion with the Church is a journey that leads to transformation of mind and spirit.
 Guided by the Gospel and the example set by parishioners, newcomers find their place in the community of believers and discover a deeper relationship with Christ.
-The program runs from September through April/May with reception of the Sacraments at the Easter Vigil Mass.
-To enroll into this program, please contact Lucy Ziman at email@example.com or Greg Solfanelli at firstname.lastname@example.org.
+Though it typically runs from September through April/May with reception of the Sacraments at the Easter Vigil Mass, those thinking about becoming Catholic are always welcome, regardless of the time of the year.
+To learn more about this process, please contact Lucy Ziman at firstname.lastname@example.org or Greg Solfanelli at email@example.com.

 The Parish Pastoral Council is a community of representatives from ministries and members at large.
 The purpose of the Parish Pastoral Council is to serve as an advisory body to the pastor and to provide direction for the parish as a whole in light of our mission statement.